|Computer Solutions Ltd|

 Using the Universal FX Synchronous target architectures such as the Kinetis, Qorivva, Coldfire V2-V4, 683xx, HC16, Power Architecture PX Series and the DSC the communications can run at 4 to 10 times faster than the older Multilink interfaces.

 These boxes will connect a PC via Serial, USB or Ethernet to provide a super fast interactive Flash programmer under manual or automatic control.
 They can even be disconnected from the PC and used as a standalone Flash programmer.
-If you are developing applications for any of the Freescale devices they are the only CPU specific hardware development tool you will ever need to buy.
+If you are developing applications for any of the NXP/Freescale devices they are the only CPU specific hardware development tool you will ever need to buy.
 They will work with all the software packages shown below:

-These will program the following devices
+Also these will program the following devices

 Cortex devices For programming ARM Cortex M0-4